-Charles Sheppard and I have been working on a long-term program monitoring the health of the British Indian Ocean Territory (BIOT) reefs since 1978.
+Charles Sheppard and I have been working on a long-term program monitoring the health of the Indian Ocean Region’s reefs since 1978.
 Various reef have been monitored through different warming and mortality events.
 Therefore, tracking the reefs response to these environmental stressors, affecting coals reefs worldwide, is key for establishing a pattern in the absence of other and more direct anthropogenic impacts.
 We also monitor, the gross seawater temperature rise, as well as the length of the various spikes in temperature that are lethal to corals.

 A recent suggestion states that some Acropora table corals survive beaching episodes and regrow new colonies from the surviving polyps.
 Sadly, initial results of my research show that survivorship rarely occurs.
 The new colonies are in fact newly settled polyps only (which are reduced in number along with numbers of the adults).
 Nonetheless, we have ascertained that adults on the periphery of large corals do survive: Faviids and Porites especially have shown such survivorship.